w3f/polkadot-wiki/docs/learn-ledger.md

   the Nano X).
 - Ledger Live is installed and at version 2.1 or newer (see settings -> about to find out if you're up to date).
-- A web browser is installed that you can use to access [Polkadot-JS Apps][].
+- A Chromium-based web browser is installed that you can use to access [Polkadot-JS Apps][].

 ## Installing the Ledger Application